AGLDWG/TR/guidelines/latest.md

 <tr><td>transport.data.gov.au</td><td>(TRANSPORT)</td></tr>
 </table>

-<p>The publisher of a Linked Dataset can chose the sub-domain they feel is appropriate for the entities contained within the dataset.
-If it is unclear  which sub-domain is appropriate for a particular Linked dataset the <a href="http://naa.gov.au/agift/search.htm">National Archives search tool</a> can be used to help identify the government function matching most closely with the domain of the entities  contained in the Linked Dataset.</p>
+<p>The publisher of a Linked Data dataset can chose the sub-domain they feel is appropriate for the entities contained within the dataset.
+If it is unclear  which sub-domain is appropriate for a particular Linked Data dataset the <a href="http://naa.gov.au/agift/search.htm">National Archives search tool</a> can be used to help identify the government function matching most closely with the domain of the entities  contained in the Linked Data dataset.</p>

 <table border="1" cellspacing="0" cellpadding="0">
   <tr>
     <td width="100" valign="top"><b>[no 15]</b></td>
-    <td width="467" valign="top">All Linked Datasets published under data.gov.au use a sub-domain of data.gov.au to identify all entities within the Linked Dataset.</td>
+    <td width="467" valign="top">All Linked Data datasets published under data.gov.au use a sub-domain of data.gov.au to identify all entities within the Linked Data dataset.</td>
     <td width="100" valign="top"><strong><em>MUST</em></strong></td>
   </tr>
 </table>

 <p>Agencies can request to be the custodian for one of the 25 sub-domains.
 It is expected that custodians have a robust, secure and highly available hosting environment in place.
 This is particularly important when the custodian  of a sub-domain is also administering redirects for modules under this  sub-domain and that are provisioned by other agencies.
-Where a number of  agencies supply content for a single sub-domain (e.g. environment.data.gov.au is likely to be used by multiple agencies publishing Linked Datasets) it may be worth exploring the use of an independent proxy service, which is highly  available, and with the single purpose of redirecting traffic to the  appropriate infrastructure hosting the dataset.</p>
+Where a number of  agencies supply content for a single sub-domain (e.g. environment.data.gov.au is likely to be used by multiple agencies publishing Linked Data datasets) it may be worth exploring the use of an independent proxy service, which is highly  available, and with the single purpose of redirecting traffic to the  appropriate infrastructure hosting the dataset.</p>

-<p>For choosing the sub-domain name for a Linked Dataset the following principles have been defined which are based on existing good practice and  revised to meet the requirements for datasets in the Australian public sector:<br /></p>
+<p>For choosing the sub-domain name for a Linked Data dataset the following principles have been defined which are based on existing good practice and  revised to meet the requirements for datasets in the Australian public sector:<br /></p>

 <table border="1" cellspacing="0" cellpadding="0">
   <tr>
     <td width="100" valign="top"><b>[no 16]</b></td>
-    <td width="467" valign="top"><strong>data.gov.au</strong> is the base domain for Linked Datasets that are promoted for re-use.</td>
+    <td width="467" valign="top"><strong>data.gov.au</strong> is the base domain for Linked Data datasets that are promoted for re-use.</td>
     <td width="100" valign="top"><strong><em>MUST</em></strong></td>
   </tr>
   <tr>